cmbrauch/Portfolio/README.md

 ## Known Bugs

-_It has shown that not all tools on styles.css seem to be working.
+_It has shown that not all tools on styles.css seem to be working._

-_It has shown that while styles.css works in preview in VS Code, it does not work using a github preview, implying that there are underlying issues with likely the location of styles.css in the github folder.
+_It has shown that while styles.css works in preview in VS Code, it does not work using a github preview, implying that there are underlying issues with likely the location of styles.css in the github folder._

+_In attempts to fix the styles.css, I finally centered my images, only to push my numbers push all the way left._

+## Contact Information
 Please contact the author with questions, comments, or concerns Chris Brauch <cmbrauch00@gmail.com>